-Federal investigators found that “grossly deficient staffing is the most immediate problem facing the jail ...
+Federal investigators found that “grossly deficient staffing is the most immediate problem facing ...

 The head of the Kauai Community Correctional Center (KCCC) came under fire after admitting he had humiliated female prisoners by showing them sexually-oriented films in an attempt to administer “shame therapy.”
 Warden Neal Wagatsuma denied he had shown pornography to the prisoners, but acknowledged during November 2, 2016 court testimony that he yelled at the women, forced them to watch films with graphic rape scenes – such as Looking for Mr. Goodbar – and filmed them while they discussed their sexual histories.

 In defending against a civil lawsuit, Wagatsuma told the federal court, “Shame therapy is talking about things that are deep within a person.
 It’s just talking about their lives, talking about anything that’s bothering them.
 I don’t yell at them for no reason.
 It’s about chastising.
 It’s a good thing ... you want to confront them when they’re wrong.”

 Wagatsuma, who has no background in psychology, said he created the program by drawing on his own life experiences.
 “Before I came into government, I had a really hard life,” he stated.

 The lawsuit was filed by Carolyn C. Ritchie, a former social worker at the prison who alleged she faced retaliation after exposing Wagatsuma’s sexual humiliation ...